-Compulsory Classes CS 957 Research Methods CS 969 Personal Study Level 5 5 Credits 10 10 together with classes appropriate to the chosen course: Advanced Computer Science Optional Classes No fewer than 100 credits of which no more than 20 may chosen from the classes listed in this Regulation. be from le vel 4 Advanced Software Engineering CS 547 Advanced Topics in Software Engineering CS 548 Designing Usable Systems CS 549 Distributed Information Systems CS 551 Mobile Software Applications CS 409 Software Architecture and Design 5 5 5 4 20 20 20 20 20 20 Enterprise Information Systems CS 549 Distributed Information Systems CS 951 Information Systems Architecture CS 953 Service Management CS 954 Information Retrieval and Access CS 956 Business Analytics 5 5 5 5 5 20 20 20 20 20 Mobile Computing CS 548 Designing Usable Systems CS 549 Distributed Information Systems CS 551 Mobile Software and Applications CS 965 Computer Security CS 413 Embedded Systems 5 5 5 4 20 20 20 20 20 Such other Level 5 classes as may be approved by the Co ourse Dire ector.
+Compulsory Classes CS 957 Research Methods CS 969 Personal Study Level 5 5 Credits 10 10 together with classes appropriate to the chosen cou ırse: Advanced Computer Science Optional Classes No fewer than 100 credits of which no more than 20 chosen from the classes listed in this Regulation.) may be from le evel 4 Advanced Software Engineering CS 547 Advanced Topics in Software Engineering CS 548 Designing Usable Systems CS 549 Distributed Information Systems CS 551 Mobile Software Applications CS 409 Software Architecture and Design 5 5 5 5 4 20 20 20 20 20 Enterprise Information Systems CS 549 Distributed Information Systems CS 951 Information Systems Architecture CS 954 Information Retrieval and Access CS 956 Business Analytics CS 965 Computer Security 5 5 5 5 5 20 20 20 20 20 20 Mobile Computing CS 548 Designing Usable Systems CS 549 Distributed Information Systems CS 551 Mobile Software and Applications CS 965 Computer Security CS 413 Embedded Systems 5 5 5 5 4 20 20 20 20 20 Such other Level 5 classes as may be approved by the Course Dire ector.
 Students for the degree of MSc only: CS 958 Project 5 60 19.13.95 19.13.96 Examination, Progress and Final Assessment Regulations 19.1.25 - 19.1.33 shall apply.
-The final assessment will be based on performance in coursework and the project, where undertaken. n the exa minations, 19.13.97 Award Degree of MSc: In order to qualify for the award of course, a candidate must have accumulated no fewer which 60 must have been awarded in respect of the Project than 180 ect. credits of 19.13.98 19.13.99 Postgraduate Diploma: In order to qualify for the award Diploma in Advanced Computer Science, a cancaccumulated no fewer than 120 credits from the taught class Postgraduate Certificate: In order to qualify for Postgraduate Certificate in Advanced Computer Science didate m asses of th the awar ust have ne course.

-have accumulated no fewer than 60 credits from the taught classes of the course.
+The final assessment will be based on performa coursework and the project, where undertaken. nce in the exa minations, 19.13.97 19.13.98 Award Degree of MSc: In order to qualify for the award of MSc in the chosen course, a candidate must have accumulated no fewer than 180 credits of which 60 must have been awarded in respect of the Project.
+Postgraduate Diploma: In order to qualify for the award of the Postgraduate 19.13.99 Diploma in Advanced Computer Science, a accumulated no fewer than 120 credits from the tau Postgraduate Certificate: In order to qualify Postgraduate Certificate in Advanced Computer S ight classes of the for the awar d of the have accumulated no fewer than 60 credits from the taught classes of the course.